-- The reincorporation of our company from California to Delaware; - The conversion of all outstanding shares of our Series AA Preferred Stock into 748,722 shares of our common stock, the exchange of 661,581 outstanding warrants to purchase shares of Series AA Preferred Stock into 29,809 shares of our common stock, and the conversion of our remaining options and warrants to purchase shares of our Series AA Preferred Stock into options or warrants to purchase shares of our common stock and the conversion of restricted stock units for shares of our Series AA Preferred Stock into restricted stock units for shares of our common stock; - The amendment of outstanding redeemable notes, in the aggregate principal of \$1,016,956, to provide that the Redeemable Notes will automatically be converted at the closing of the Sprint APA into that number of shares of our common stock equal to the sum of 140% of the principal plus the outstanding interest on such redeemable notes through the conversion divided by \$20.00 per share; and - An increase in the authorized shares of common stock to 100,000,000 shares and preferred stock to 10,000,000 shares, and a change in the par value of our common stock from no par value to \$0.0001 per share.
+- The reincorporation of the company from California to Delaware; - The conversion of all outstanding shares of our Series AA Preferred Stock into 748,722 shares of the company's common stock, the exchange of 661,581 outstanding warrants to purchase shares of Series AA Preferred Stock into 29,809 shares of common stock, and the conversion of the remaining options and warrants to purchase shares of our Series AA Preferred Stock into options or warrants to purchase shares of our common stock and the conversion of restricted stock units for shares of our Series AA Preferred Stock into restricted stock units for shares of our common stock; - The amendment of outstanding redeemable notes, in the aggregate principal of \$1,016,956, to provide that the Redeemable Notes will automatically be converted at the closing of the Sprint APA into that number of shares of our common stock equal to the sum of 140% of the principal plus the outstanding interest on such redeemable notes through the conversion divided by \$20.00 per share; - A 33.11451201-for-1 reverse stock split of all outstanding stock, which was effected immediately prior to the completion of the private placement.
+All share and per share data reported and disclosed in the accompanying financial statements have been retroactively adjusted to give effect to the reverse stock split. - Entered into an agreement with Motorola on May 12, 2014, under which Motorola agreed to provide the company with their state-of-the-art MotoTRBO technology and handsets that it intends to deploy as part of the nationwide network.
+Additionally, the company entered into a letter of intent with Motorola under which it has indicated its intent to invest up to \$10 million in a newly formed company subsidiary and to lease some of the Spectrum Assets the company is buying in the Sprint APA, which closed on September 15, 2014. - An increase in the authorized shares of common stock to 100,000,000 shares and preferred stock to 10,000,000 shares, and a change in the par value of the company's common stock from no par value to \$0.0001 per share.
+The preferred stock has first priority on liquidation preference over the common stock.